TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The top level SVF container is a ZIP file.
 Change the extension from `.svf` to `.zip` and open it up to see what's inside.
 Typically, all you'll find is two JSON files: manifest.json and metadata.json.

+Metadata.json contains properties that apply to the entire file.
+Things like units, world bounding box, geo-coordinates, up and north directions.

 When designing the SVF format, we wanted to have the flexibility to use it as a multi-part web format or an all-in-one desktop format.
 Each part can be stored in the `.svf` ZIP file, or as a separate external file.
 The manifest.json file lists all the parts and tells you whether they're embedded in the ZIP file or referenced externally.

 ```